Whetstone Mining in the Blackdown Hills

 Whetstone mine tunnel

-Although the entrance to these tunnels would be barely big enough for a man and barrow to fit through, they would open out significantly in width and height further in with multiple tunnel branches and chambers as the miners searched for and extracted the valued rock.
-The raw whetstone concretions tended to occur in random clumps within the sand rather than as a continuous seam, so finding them tended to involve guesswork and the removal of a lot of sand before a miner encountered any.
+Although the entrance to these tunnels would be barely big enough for a man and barrow to fit through, the miners would open them out significantly in width and height further in, creating large galleries with multiple tunnel branches and chambers as the miners searched for and extracted the valued rock.
+The raw whetstone concretions tended to occur in random clumps within a particular layer rather than as a continuous seam, so finding them tended to involve a certain amount of chance and the removal of a lot of sand.

-Once a cluster of concretions was found, a gallery would be excavated to allow all the pieces of rock to be extracted.
-Such galleries could apparently be quite large and must have been hideously unsafe; the only way this could be done would be by leaving many pillars of material intact to support the roof, and it has been said that once the gallery had been worked out, attention then turned to mining the supporting pillars, the destruction of which allowed the gallery to finally collapse.
+Once a cluster of concretions was found, a chamber would be excavated to allow all the pieces of rock to be extracted.
+Such chambers could apparently be quite large and must have been hideously unsafe; the only way this could be done would be by leaving many pillars of material intact to support the roof, and it has been said that once the chamber had been worked out, attention then turned to mining the supporting pillars, the destruction of which allowed the chamber to finally collapse.

-This practice of rough-shaping the stones on-site reduced the weight of material which needed to be taken away from the mine, as the final shaping and dressing of the stones was done elsewhere usually by the women of the families, a process known as 'rubbing the stones'; this phrase apparently caused some amusement among certain members of the community.
+This practice of rough-shaping the stones on-site reduced the weight of material which needed to be taken away from the mine, as the final shaping and dressing of the stones tended to be done elsewhere usually by the women of the families.

-It would seem that each mine may have employed several people rather than being a one-man operation; typically there'd be a miner working the face, a couple of kids working as 'sand drivers' to wheel out waste sand and rocks and someone somewhat more skilled, the 'cutter,' to cut and shape the stones at the mouth of the mine.
+It would seem that a number of the mines, presumably the larger operations, employed several people rather than being a one-man operation; typically there'd be a miner working the face, a couple of youths working as 'sand drivers' to wheel out waste sand and rocks and someone somewhat more skilled, the 'cutter,' to cut and shape the stones at or near the mouth of the mine.
 There were also the women and girls who were involved in the final dressing of the stones.

 Whetstone Production

-The following text is quoted directly from Dr. Fitton's book published in 1836, and being such a detailed description of whetstone production, it leaves little for me to add.
+The following text is quoted directly from Dr. Fitton's book published in 1836, and being such a detailed description of whetstone production, it leaves nothing for me to add.

 "The strata which afford the whet-stones are about eighty feet below the top of the hill, to which they are parallel.
 The mines (or 'pits' as they are called) are driven in direct lines into the hill almost horizontally, and in some cases to considerable distances.
 The stoney masses from which the sithe-stones are cut, are concretions of very irregular figure, imbedded in looser sand, and though very irregular in shape, marks of the stratification of the sand can be traced on their outside.